johnwyles/bootstrap-macos/README.md

+# HOMEBREW AND DEPRECATION WARNING
+With the release of the new Macbook M1 much of this process will likely be broken until Homebrew is fixed at which point I am likely to start from scratch with a much different methodology

 # Bootstrap for macOS (OS X / OSX) and Dotfiles

 This is the gathering of all of the best practices and setups that I could find for serious developers and software engineers on an Apple macOS (OS X / OSX) machine.
 This should largely be considered as a great starting point when you receive a new image or machine.
 It incorporates the use of dotfiles and is, in such a way, part and parcel with the configuration of the shell environments.